πŸ’» Project #3: Animated Movie Scene

 }

-• Ensure the animations are smooth and work well together, adjusting durations, delays, and timing functions as needed.
+• Ensure the animations are smooth and work well together, adjusting durations, iteration counts, and timing functions as needed.

 Minimum Requirement Checklist